nyaruka/goflow/docs/md/expressions.md

 ## array(values...)

-Takes a list of `values` and returns them as an array
+Takes multiple `values` and returns them as an array.

 ```objectivec